Remarkable members. Inspiring stories.

-The goal is to have 10 HR Spotlight recipients each year; however, the final number will be dependent on the suitability of submissions received as per the committee’s review.
+Five-to-ten HR Spotlight recipients will be selected each year; however, the final number will be dependent on the suitability of submissions received as per the committee’s review.

-Is there a fee to attend the Member Recognition Event on February 6, 2023?
+Is there a fee to attend the Member Recognition Event in early 2024?